-providing safekeeping of the assets of the SICAV (custody of assets that can be held in custody and ownership verification and record keeping of other assets)
+providing safekeeping of the assets of the SICAV (custody of assets that can be held in custody and ownership

-- fulfilling oversight duties to ensure that the activities defined in the depositary bank and principal paying agent agreement are carried out in accordance with the board's instructions and, above all, with the 2010 Law and the articles; these activities include the calculation of NAV, the processing of fund shares and the receipt and allocation of income and revenues to each fund and share class, among others - · cash flow monitoring
+- verification and record keeping of other assets) - fulfilling oversight duties to ensure that the activities defined in the depositary bank and principal paying agent agreement are carried out in accordance with the board's instructions and, above all, with the 2010 Law and the articles; these activities include the calculation of NAV, the processing of fund shares and the receipt and allocation of income and revenues to each fund and share class, among others - cash flow monitoring

 The depositary must use reasonable care in exercising its functions and is liable to the SICAV and shareholders for any losses that result from failing to properly perform its duties, as defined in the depositary bank and principal paying agent agreement.
 It may entrust assets to third party banks, financial institutions or clearinghouses but this will not affect its liability.
-Up-to-date information on sub-depositaries is available at apps.rbcits.com/RFP/gmi/updates/Appointed%20subcustodians.pdf.